 Siddhant Sanyam and Chakshu Ahuja of Team HarT took the concept one step beyond the challenge by creating a platform in which people share and collaborate over HAR file analysis.
 Their platform allowed users to write their own algorithms in Gist to create recipes that perform any kind of analysis… performance, security, coding practices, you name it.
-Check it out on Github for yourself!

 Rather than simply building an analysis engine, they built an ecosystem of algorithms that other people could contribute to.
 They thought outside of the box when addressing the challenge, nudging them 1 point ahead of the other 2 tie-break teams.

 From a business perspective, this broke the 3-way tie with the other top contenders because it considered the social and community aspects of the challenge, not just the technical value.
 It was an interesting approach that can be used to help others, and we thought that type of solution to the challenge was awesome.